CNBC calls her “The Recruiter”

 A sought-after speaker, Kim has lectured at Harvard, Columbia and Barnard College and has addressed The Conference Board, Young President’s Organization (YPO), Kennedy Information Conference, Women for Hire and Women’s President Organization (WPO).

 Kim has received the Girl Scouts Woman of Distinction Award and was a recipient of the New York Women’s Agenda STAR Award for her contributions to women and children.
 She is also a member of the International Women’s Forum and C200, an invitation-only membership organization including more than 500 of the world's most successful female corporate executives and entrepreneurs.
+Kim is a member of the NACD (National Assoication of Corporate Directors).

 She received a Bachelor of Science in Organizational Communications and a Master of Arts in Leadership, both from Bellevue University.